eGain/egain-ios-messaging/Examples/eGainMessagingExample/readme.md

 5. Call this function on `onAppear()` when your app is loaded.
 6. This file can be customized according to customer needs.

-> **_NOTE:_** If you want to use a custom launch icon, add it to the assets and set the Render As to Template Image (This will enable to change the color of the icon).
+> **_NOTE:_** If you want to use a custom launch icon, add it to the assets and set the Render As to Template Image (This enables to change the color of the icon).

 <img width="1440" alt="sc 7" src="https://user-images.githubusercontent.com/94654299/153062329-4d417bc3-68e1-4e18-a59a-ae1db2125274.png">